IvetteMcDermott/SebsStoreToys/README.md

 - Clearance: As previous one, there is a field in wares model to mark them and with a filter displaying, it is planned to use a ribbon in the front end as distintive feature with a different colour than the New Arrivals, at the moment the idea is yellow.

-- Bookmarks: There is a char field left in place, this is to implement a 'note' for the bookmark.
-As use find that bookmarks are very valuables but sometimes you just cant remember what or why you did keep it, so if user/client can from their profile/bookmarks write a note so can remember if was for some ocassion or person, I think that will add value to they user experience.
+- Bookmarks: There is a charfield left in place, this is to implement a 'note' for the bookmark.
+As user find that bookmarks are very valuable but sometimes you just cant remember what or why did you keep it, so if user/client can from their profile/bookmarks write a note so can remember if was for some ocassion or person, I think that will add value to their user experience.

 - Bookmarks to Store List: Bring the bookmark feature to the list view, to show to the user if the ware is already bookmarked by them or not.

 - Pages: Q&A, and Terms and Conditions had been provide for the moment with a under construction message.

-- Profiles: The idea of increase the fields, with a profile section where the user can choose some of their prefer video games so   that store can include these wares in the stock.
-And also create a promotion section where can be display user's interests related items using the preference inputs.
+- Profiles: The idea of increasing the fields, with a profile section where the user can choose some of their prefered video games so that store can include these wares in the stock.
+And also create a promotion section where can be displayed user's interest related items using the preference inputs.
 <br>

 # **Flowcharts**